Old Governor's Mansion History

 The Old Governor’s Mansion served as a residence to nine governors between the years of 1930 (its completion) and 1962 (the completion of the new governor’s mansion).

-In 1963, Governor Jimmy Davis moved into the present governor’s mansion near the State Capitol, ending the Old Governor’s Mansion’s 32 years as the official residence of Louisiana’s top executive.
+In 1963, Governor Jimmie Davis moved into the present governor’s mansion near the State Capitol, ending the Old Governor’s Mansion’s 32 years as the official residence of Louisiana’s top executive.

 The governors who lived in the Old Governor’s Mansion and their terms of office are: